Verso una comunità aziendale più agile e flessibile (en) Towards a more agile and flexible business community

-L22 Civil Engineering, business unit del Gruppo Lombardini22 si è occupata sin dalle fasi preliminari alla pianificazione, al coordinamento e alla gestione delle attività che hanno reso esecutivo il progetto, con un approccio integrato, focalizzandosi sulla direzione dei lavori impiantistici, sul cost controlling e sul project management dell’intervento.
+L22 PM, business unit del Gruppo Lombardini22 si è occupata sin dalle fasi preliminari alla pianificazione, al coordinamento e alla gestione delle attività che hanno reso esecutivo il progetto, con un approccio integrato, focalizzandosi sulla direzione dei lavori impiantistici, sul cost controlling e sul project management dell’intervento.

 Valorizzata dalla stretta collaborazione con il cliente e degli streams interni alla organizzazione, l’attenta gestione della comunicazione e delle interazioni tra gli stakeholder delle varie fasi di progetto, ha permesso il raggiungimento degli obiettivi stabiliti, rispettando i vincoli di tempo(nessuno giorno di ritardo sulla consegna), costi (budget modificato al ribasso in più riprese durante l’esecuzione) e qualità attesa.